pitiplin/ProgrammingAssignment3/CodeBook.md

 ### Arguments ###
 mergedDataSet - data.frame().
 Dataframe that results of the execution of Part4() function

 trainFile - character().
-Path to the train file of subjects to merge
+Path to the train file of subjects to merge.
+Default: "./UCI HAR Dataset/train/subject_train.txt"

 testFile - character().
-Path to the test file of subjects to merge
+Path to the test file of subjects to merge.
+Default: "./UCI HAR Dataset/test/subject_test.txt"

 ### Return ###
 mergedDataSet	- data.frame().
 Dataframe with the average of each variable for each activity and each subject